JeffKnowlesJr/obsidian-link-plugin/README.md

 ## Usage

+### Ribbon Interface (Quick Access)

+The plugin provides a convenient ribbon interface with 6 buttons for instant access to key features:

+- **📅 Today's Journal**: Opens or creates today's journal entry
+- **📝 Create Linked Note**: Creates a new linked note from selected text
+- **📁 Create Monthly Folders**: Creates monthly folders for the current year
+- **⚡ Shortcode Help**: Shows available shortcodes and examples
+- **🔄 Rebuild Directory Structure**: Rebuilds the plugin's directory structure
+- **⚙️ Plugin Settings**: Opens Link Plugin settings

+*See [RIBBON_INTERFACE_GUIDE.md](docs/user-guides/RIBBON_INTERFACE_GUIDE.md) for detailed ribbon documentation.*

 ### Basic Usage

-1. Select text you want to convert to a linked note
+1. **Quick Method**: Select text and click the "📝 Create Linked Note" ribbon button
-2. Use the command palette (Ctrl/Cmd + P) and search for "Create Linked Note"
+2. **Command Method**: Use the command palette (Ctrl/Cmd + P) and search for "Create Linked Note"
 3. The plugin will create a new note with the selected text as the title and add a link in the original note

 ### Directory Management

+1. **Quick Method**: Click the "🔄 Rebuild Directory Structure" ribbon button
-1. Access plugin settings to configure your preferred directory structure
+2. **Settings Method**: Access plugin settings to configure your preferred directory structure
-2. Use the "Rebuild Directory Structure" command to create or update folders
 3. Notes will automatically be placed in the appropriate directories based on your settings

 ### Using Shortcodes (Coming Soon)